 Concurrent administration of ciprofloxacin and theophylline can cause an undesirable increase in serum theophylline concentration.
 This can lead to theophylline-induced side effects that may rarely be life threatening or fatal.
-During the combination, serum theophylline concentrations should be checked and the theophylline dose reduced as necessary.
+During the combination, serum theophylline concentrations should be checked and the theophylline dose reduced as necessary (see section 4.4).